Just because fear says you can’t, doesn’t mean it’s true.

 You might look absolutely fine from the outside, and still feel completely overwhelmed on the inside.

-However it shows up for you, the one thing most people have in common is this: they’re exhausted from fighting their own mind.
+However it shows up for you, the one thing most people have in common is this that they’re exhausted from fighting their own mind.

 Anxiety is basically your nervous system doing exactly what it was designed to do: protect you.
-The problem isn’t that it exists, but that it’s got the threat wrong, and it’s working a lot to keep you safe from things that may not be dangerous.
+The problem is that it’s got the threat wrong, and it’s working a lot to keep you safe from things that may not be dangerous.

-The part that keeps it going is usually the ‘trying to control it’.
-The avoiding, the reassurance-seeking, the checking, all of it makes sense, but all of it feeds the cycle.
+The part that keeps it going is usually the ‘trying to control it’: the avoiding, the reassurance-seeking, the checking, even the coping, all of it makes sense, but all of it feeds the cycle.

-While therapy looks different for everyone, after some time most people find that anxiety doesn’t have to have that much power over them.
+While therapy looks different for everyone, most people find that anxiety doesn’t have to have that much power over them.

 That doesn’t mean they’ll never feel anxious again, anxiety is part of being human.
-But there’s a difference between feeling anxious sometimes and living in a constant state of ‘bracing for’.
+But there’s a difference between feeling anxious sometimes and living in a constant state of ‘bracing for’, while missing out on life.

-I work with anxiety online in Liverpool and across the UK, using an integrative approach that combines Psychotherapy and Hypnotherapy (working with both the conscious and unconscious).
+I work with anxiety online in Liverpool and across the UK, using an integrative approach that combines Psychotherapy and Hypnotherapy which means more ways to help you get where you want to be.

 Anxiety lives in both the mind and the body, so that’s what we work with.